Acanthus Carving – A leafy carving Typically found on period furniture.

 Escutcheon – A decorative plate that surrounds a keyhole or lock.

-Ferrule – A metal casing that envelopes the bottom of a chair or table legs.
+Ferrule – A metal casing that enveloped the bottom of a chair or table legs.
 Antique furniture utilized this for strength.
 Now it is more decorative.

 Gesso – A plaster type of material used to make elegant carving seen on many old picture frames.
 Gesso is also used as a layer between sculpted wood and gold leaf.

-Gimp – This is a trim material that is used to cover upholstery tacks.
+Gimp – This is a trim material that is used to cover upholstery in lieu of tacks.

 Gold leaf – This is a gold that comes in various karats and is hammered in very thin leafs.
 Layering this over a surface is called gold leafing.

-Gilding – The process of applying a thin layer of real or imitation gold to a surface.
-The process is employed on wood, metal, ivory, leather, paper, glass, porcelain, and fabrics and is used to embellish decorative elements.
+Gilding – The process of applying a thin layer of real or limitation gold to a surface.
+The process is employed on wood, metal, ivory, leather, paper, glass, porcelain, and fabrics, and is used to embellish decorative elements.

 Lyre table – The Greeks adapted the lyre, a string instrument into a furniture design.
 Tables and chairs from the renaissance period have bases and pedestals in this motif.